chemi5t/pinterest-data-pipeline905/documentations/milestone_9.md

 - ## Add records to streams in Kinesis

 - From the `/{stream-name}` resource, two new resources `/record` and `/records` are created with `PUT` method.
-This was done in the same way as before but with the their respective 'Action name' and 'Template body' details (see below).
+This is done in the same way as before but with the their respective 'Action name' and 'Template body' details (see below).

     - Select the `/{stream-name}/record` resource and click 'Create method' followed by selecting desired 'Method type'